mshafer1/frclabviewtutorials/_tutorials/enumAutoSelector/index.md

 ### Background

-With the default code, there is a Dashboard Write in begin that takes an array of strings:
+With the default code, there is a Dashboard Write in begin that takes an array of strings and sends them to the dashboard (it's used there to populate a "auto selector" dropdown):

 {% include downloadableImage.html path='images/initial_begin_setup.png' alt='default strings sent to dashboard' %}